Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 On the other hand, an alternative (Bohmian) professor would answer, ``Electrons are particles whose trajectories are guided by a pilot field which is the wave function solution of the Schr\"odinger equation.
 There is some uncertainty in the initial conditions of the trajectories, so that experiments have also some uncertainties.''
 With such a simple explanation, the student would understand perfectly the role of the wave and the particle in the description of quantum phenomena.
 Furthermore, in the Bohmian interpretation, the position of an electron (or the moon) while we are not looking at it, is always defined, even though it is a hidden variable for experimentalists.

 One of the reasons that led the proponents of quantum mechanics to choose the \textit{wave or particle?} route is that the predictions about the positions of electrons are uncertain because the wave function is \textit{spread out} over a volume.
 This effect is known as the \textit{uncertainty principle}: it is not possible to measure, simultaneously, the exact position and velocity (momentum) of a particle.
 Therefore, scientists preferred to look for an explanation of quantum effects without the concept of a trajectory that seemed unmeasurable.
-However, the argumentation about the impossibility of dealing with trajectories is, somehow, unfair and unjustified, since it relies on the ``principle'' that physical theories should not contain entities that cannot be observed.\footnote{From a philosophical point of view, this is known as ``positivism'' or ``empiricism'' and represents a nonphysical limitation on the possible kinds of theories that we could choose to explain quantum phenomena.
-For example, the wave function cannot be measured directly in a single experiment but only its modulus from an ensemble of experiments.
+They constructed a theory to explain the quantum world where the concept of trajectory was not present in the ontology.
+However, their argumentation to neglect the use of trajectories is, somehow, unfair and unjustified, since it relies on the ``principle'' that the ontology of a physical theory should not contain entities that cannot be observed.\footnote{From a philosophical point of view, this is known as ``positivism'' or ``empiricism'' discussed in the introduction and it can be understood as a nonphysical limitation on the possible kinds of theories that we could choose to explain quantum phenomena.
+For example, the wave function cannot be measured directly in a single experiment but only from an ensemble of experiments.
 However, there is no doubt that the (complex) wave function comes to be a very useful concept to understand quantum phenomena.
-Identically, in the de Broglie and Bohm interpretation, the trajectories cannot be measured directly, but they can also be a very interesting tool for understanding quantum phenomena.}
+Identically, in the de Broglie and Bohm interpretation, the trajectories cannot be directly measured, but they can also be a very interesting tool for understanding quantum phenomena.}

 In addition, everyone with experience on Fourier transforms of conjugate variables recognizes the quantum uncertainty principle as a trivial effect present in any wave theory where the momentum of a particle depends on the slope of its associated wave function.
 Then, a very localized particle would have a very sharp wave function.
 In this case such a wave function would have a great slope that implies a large range of possible momenta.
 On the contrary, if the wave function is built from a quite small range of momenta, then it will have a large spatial dispersion.